Academic dress in the United States: 1959

 These changes were approved in March 1959.
 In April, the Committee approved the use of maroon for home economy.
 The color has never been included in any edition of the ACE book.

 As part of the socio-political upheaval of the 1960s in many Western cultures, eschewing academic regalia became a popular means of demonstrating anti-establishment views, particularly in response to the Vietnam War and the Civil Rights Movement in the United States.
 Student protests, which had the effect of cancelling graduation ceremonies at some American universities, led to a general relaxing of protocols on academic attire and ceremonial pageantry.
-After the war, academic regalia continued to be shunned by some who considered it a symbol of elitism.
-However, since the 1980s, academic regalia has been in resurgence.
-Some colleges or academic departments allow graduating students to vote on whether or not to wear academic regalia at graduation ceremonies.
+Since the 1980s, academic regalia has been in resurgence.

 1973

 More changes were approved by the Committee in 1973, following the “large numbers of requests for advice about academic dress” received by the Committee.
 The important changes, which first appeared in the 11th edition of the ACE book (published in 1973), include: